Quantum-foundational implications of information erasure upon measurement: Conclusions

 We have concluded with a discussion on how the problem of the clumsiness loophole in an experimental Leggett-Garg test of macrorealism is mitigated by the information-erasure theorem.
 An experimental detection of the violation of Legget-Garg inequalities cannot be explained through a device perturbation adding noise to the measured system.
 If we reject the assumption that devices can erase information and assume causality, the violation would support the hypothesis that the outcomes have multiple actual values.
 We have also argued that `no-signaling in time' tests~\cite{brukner,halli,kofler} of macro-realism are more vulnerable to the clumsiness loophole than the original Leggett-Garg test.

-In perspective, it may be useful to quantify the minimal amount of information that a measurement must erase in an ontological model or, the amount of information flow in a model {\`a la} many-worlds.
-These further studies have relevance in quantum communication complexity.
+In perspective, it may be useful to quantify the minimal amount of information that a measurement must erase in an ontological model or the amount of information flow in a model {\`a la} many-worlds, as well as the minimal number of parallel realities in time-symmetrical models of more general quantum systems~\cite{montina_branch}.
+These further studies can have relevance in quantum communication complexity.